7 Best Knowledge Management Software of 2023 (Ultimate Guide)

 Finally, engagement tools provide employees with access to live chats, polls, and surveys for better feedback on products or services.

-Knowledge Management: The process by which knowledge is collected, stored, and shared with other people within the company so that they can access this information whenever they need it.
+Knowledge Management: The process by which knowledge is collected, stored, and shared with other people within the company so that they can access it whenever needed.

-Knowledge Sharing: Giving team members access to the same data that you have so that they're able to collaborate on projects via files or conversations.
+Knowledge Sharing: Giving team members access to the same data you have so that they can collaborate on projects via files or conversations.

 This means less emailing or formal chats between colleagues who are working on the same project since everything is available within the system.